-This thinking has gone so far that the new Administration has proposed selling the Saudis new, offensive arms -- in the theory that this will buy their loyalty and support and will protect them from their enemies.
+This thinking has gone so far that the Administration sold the Saudis new, offensive arms in the theory that this will buy their loyalty and support and will protect them from their enemies.
 Well, my friends, I'm not interested in theory.
 Tonight, this is going to be a conversation about reality.